 People with serious or advanced illness often experience increases in symptoms coupled with a decrease in function.
-Serious illness is a condition that "negatively impacts quality of life and daily function, and/or is burdensome in symptoms, treatments, or caregiver stress... [and] carries a high risk of mortality."
-Traditional life-prolonging or curative care often does not meet a person's range of needs as illness progresses and/or people near the end of life.
-Fragmented care delivery and frequent transitions between care settings, unmet symptoms such as pain, and responsibilities put on family members and other caregivers create undue stress and burden.
-Many people who would prefer to remain at home experience high-intensity care often in a hospital setting.
-3
+Serious illness is a condition that "negatively impacts quality of life and daily function, and/or is burdensome in symptoms, treatments, or caregiver stress... [and] carries a high risk of mortality."1 Traditional life-prolonging or curative care often does not meet a person's range of needs as illness progresses.
+Fragmented care delivery and frequent transitions between care settings, unmet physical and psychological symptoms, and responsibilities put on family members and other caregivers create undue stress and burden.2 Further, many people who would prefer to remain at home experience high-intensity care often in a hospital setting.3